csetiawan88/techblog/README.md

 5. And then open `http://localhost:3001` in your browser.
 6. To end your server in your command prompt type: Ctrl + c
 7. Else click deployed site (HEROKU):
+8. Idle on the site for more than 3 minutes then will force logout.

 ## Repository & URL - Link